 · The Code of Conduct (http://www.xbox.com/legal/codeofconduct)

 1.3.
 Are there any additional terms for using the Services or content accessed through the Services?
 We will identify the provider of each application available as part of or through the Services.
-Certain third-party games, applications, content, online services, advertising, or events (for example, sweepstakes and tournaments) that are available in or through the Services (“Third-Party Features”) may provide separate or additional agreement terms, privacy policies and other conditions that govern your use of those Third-Party Features (collectively “Additional Terms”).
+Certain third-party games, applications, content, online services, advertising or events (for example, sweepstakes and tournaments) that are available in or through the Services (“Third-Party Features”) may provide separate or additional agreement terms, privacy policies and other conditions that govern your use of those Third-Party Features (collectively “Additional Terms”).

-The Standard Application License Terms at the end of this Agreement are the Additional Terms between you and the provider of the application which apply to your use of an application you download through the Windows Phone Store/Marketplace, unless different license terms are provided with the application.
+The Standard Application Licence Terms at the end of this Agreement are the Additional Terms between you and the provider of the application which apply to your use of an application you download through the Windows Phone Store/Marketplace, unless different licence terms are provided with the application.
 An application may also be subject to further Additional Terms, such as terms of service or privacy policies, if the application provides access to additional Third Party Features.

 Microsoft is a party to Additional Terms only when Microsoft is the provider of the applicable Services or application.
-Microsoft does not license any intellectual property to you as part of any Third-Party Features made available through the Services, and we are not responsible, unless otherwise required by law, for:
+Microsoft does not licence any intellectual property to you as part of any Third-Party Features made available through the Services, and we are not responsible, unless otherwise required by law, for:

 · the Third-Party Features;